chrisyxue/CA-AT/README.md

 # CA-AT
-The codes for Conflict-Aware Adversarial Training
+The code for Conflict-Aware Adversarial Training